Google Scholar : http://scholar.google.com/citations?user=QnRaxS0AAAAJ

 I received my B.S. degree from Istanbul Technical University in Electrical and Communications Engineering in 1988, M.S. degree from Johns Hopkins University Electrical and Computer Engineering (ECE) in 1992, and Ph.D.
 Degree from University of Rochester (UR) ECE in 2000.
 I formed my own business that is engaged in IT outsourcing and copier sales/service after earning my PhD and sold the copier division of my business in 2008 and joined UR ECE the same year as a Visiting Assistant professor.
 Later, I became a Research Scientist in 2011 and Assistant Professor - Research in 2012.
 In March 2015, I sold the remaining computer/IT division of my business to focus entirely on academia.

-In May 2016, I have accepted an Associate Professor position at SUNY Albany, Department of ECE and have been a faculty member at SUNY Albany ECE since then.
+In May 2016, I have accepted an Associate Professor position at SUNY Albany, Department of ECE, and have been a faculty member at SUNY Albany ECE since then.
+Currently, two of my students, Omid Rajabi Shishvan and Mohamadhadi Habibzadeh, are pursuing their PhD degree (in ECE) under my supervision.
 My research is focused on three main areas: 1) Cyber Physical Systems, 2) Digital Health (D-Health), and 3) High-performance medical data processing and visualization.

 Digital Health (D-Health) research investigates a) RFID-based passive or battery-based active medical data acqusition circuit/system design, b) secure transportion of medical data using non-traditional encryption algorithms such as homomorphic encryption, and c) decision support for doctors using machine learning techniques such as SVMs and random forests, applied to medical data.